 Is it really needed?

 Nizhniy Novgorood is a big city (1.25m people), so a modern, sizeable stadium (25,000 after the World Cup) isn’t out of place.
 Whether there’s anyone to play in it is another question.
-The city’s biggest side, Volga, quickly rose through the leagues and last season spent heavily on ageing stars to try and stay in the Premier League.
-Following relegation, the club appear to have some serious financial problems and could find themselves relegated again or even resigning from the league.
+The city’s biggest side, Volga, quickly rose through the leagues and last season spent heavily on ageing stars to try and stay in the top flight.
+Following relegation, the club appear to have serious financial problems and could find themselves relegated again or even resigning from the league.

 New Stadium, Samara